How to attach and use the Firefly

-Check that this product is compatible with the climbing equipment that you will be using.
-Avoid dropping the product on or rubbing the product against hard surfaces.
+Check that this product is compatible with the climbing equipment you will be using and practice following the step by step instructions below before using the Firefly in outdoor climbing.

 - Ensure that both screws are firmly holding two pieces of the Firefly product together.

 - Take the 275 cord included with the Firefly and tie a simple loop on one end of the cord. **The loop should be approximately the size of the loops that are on both pieces of the Firefly product.**